lenciel/jekyll-lenciel-theme/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, and `_sass` tracked with Git will be released.

+Build the gem and push it to rubygems site:

 `gem build jekyll-lenciel-theme.gemspec`
 `gem push jekyll-lenciel-theme-*.gem`

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).